schollz/miti/README.md

 CEG
 ```

-This next example shows how to hold out a C major chord for 3 beats:
+This next example shows how to hold out a C major chord for three beats and resting on the fourth beat:

 ```
 CEG- CEG- CEG .